marcelpetrick/codingWithGPT/CRaST/README.md

-## What is CRAaST?
+## What is CRaST?
-CRAaST (Completely Random Speed Test) is a Python tool for automated internet speed testing.
+CRaST (Completely Random Speed Test) is a Python tool for automated internet speed testing.
 It downloads a specified file at regular intervals and logs the download speed.

 ## Key Features
 - Automatic download of a pre-defined file at 10-second intervals.